sshyran/wire-server-deploy-networkless/README.md

 	      -  10.0.0.1/24
 ```

-restart networking, isc-dhcp-server, and dnsmasq.
+* Restart networking, isc-dhcp-server, and dnsmasq:
 ```
 sudo netplan apply
 sudo service isc-dhcp-server restart sudo service dnsmasq restart
 ```

-Now you should be able to connect any laptop to proxybox via ethernet
+### Testing services

-and get connectivity to 10.0.0.1, but not beyond:
+Now you should be able to connect any laptop to proxybox via ethernet and get IP connectivity to 10.0.0.1, and DNS resolution, but not beyond:

 ```sh
 $ ping 10.0.0.1